-For some parents, this is no big deal.
+So how do you keep your toddler in bed?
+For some parents, it’s less of an issue.
 They have an open bed policy and it doesn’t matter where their toddler sleeps as long as their toddler is sleeping.
 For other parents, alone time is crucial, and learning how to keep a toddler in bed is a top priority.
 Enter another round of sleep training.

 Make sure your kid knows what you expect from them.
 Explain that big beds are for big kids and they are perfect for sleeping.
 You can make a sticker chart for stay-in-bed rewards if you’re into that kind of thing.
 In terms of the bed itself, make sure that it has all the great stuff they remember from their crib, except for the spit-up stink.

 The training itself goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are: